 Home Sale Contingency

-A home sale contingency makes an offer on a property conditional on the buyer’s sale of their current home.
+A home sale contingency means the buyer’s offer depends on the sale of their current home.

-There are two types of home sale contingencies that affect active contingent meaning: a sale and settlement contingency and a settlement contingency.
+There are two types of home sale contingencies: a sale and settlement contingency and a settlement contingency.
 With a sale and settlement contingency, the buyer has not yet accepted an offer on their current home.
 Meanwhile, a settlement contingency involves a buyer with a house under contract, but not yet sold.

-According to a National Association of Realtors® study, around 53% of repeat buyers in 2023 used proceeds from their home sale to make a down payment on their new home, meaning buying and selling a house at the same time — and settlement contingencies — are probably quite common.
+According to a National Association of Realtors® study, around 54% of repeat buyers in 2025 used proceeds from their home sale to make a down payment on their new home, meaning buying and selling a house at the same time — and that settlement contingencies are probably quite common.

 Financing Contingency

-A financing contingency, also known as a mortgage contingency, is just as it sounds: a clause that allows buyers to walk away from a home purchase if they’re unable to secure financing.
-There’s typically a time frame included with a financing contingency — often 30 to 60 days — that the buyer and seller agree to in the purchase contract.
+A financing contingency, also known as a mortgage contingency, is exactly that: a clause that allows buyers to walk away from a home purchase if they’re unable to secure financing.
+There’s typically a time frame included with a financing contingency, often 30 to 60 days, that the buyer and seller agree to in the purchase contract.

 Either the seller or buyer can exit the agreement during the financing contingency period without penalty, meaning that the buyer can get their deposit back and the seller can accept other offers.